 Return on Marketing Investment Challenges

 Despite the quintessential importance of marketing ROI, it can be difficult to measure and monitor.
-Measuring the ‘investment’ side of the equation is typically straightforward, you track hours spent planning and executing marketing campaigns, and dollars spent securing advertising space online and offline.
-But measuring returns on a marketing investment is more complicated for several reasons.
+Measuring the ‘investment’ side of the equation is typically straightforward, you track hours spent planning and executing marketing campaigns and dollars spent securing advertising space online and offline.
+But measuring returns on marketing investment is more complicated for several reasons.

 First, most marketers today run a wide variety of campaigns simultaneously.
 This can make it difficult to stay on top of spending and the performance of each individual campaign.